 14. Avoid the pushy sales tactic from the get-go

-Don’t drive your customers away the moment they land on your welcome email by trying to get a sale.
+Don’t drive your customers away the minute they open your welcome emails.

-Most customers take time to understand the brand and explore the products before finally buying.
+Customers are still in the early stages of buying.
 Once they’re convinced, they can even be long-term customers.

 Check out how subtly Adore Vintage appeals to their customers.